Types Of Chisels and Their Uses

 Uses:

-- Smooth finishing on wood spinning on a lathe.
+- Smooth finishing

 Benefits:

-- Produces a smooth surface finish right off the tool.
+- Produces smooth surface finish

-- Versatile for multiple types of decorative cuts.
+- Versatile for decorative cuts

 Material Used For Chisel Making